SAP-archive/python-metacli/docs/example.rst

   |-- bird\

-Now we start to do this step by step.
+Now let's to do this step by step.

 1. Configure json file to construct structure
 --------------

 Firstly, we want to plug *cat* into *dog*.
-So, the example/bird/plugin_commands.json needs to be modified.
+So, the example/dog/plugin_commands.json needs to be modified.

 There are 4 fields here.

-+ name: the name you want to use, it will be shown in your console
++ name: the name you want to use for this command, it will be shown in your console

-+ click_root: in each command project using Click, there must be an root command for all subcommands.
-The cat is the root command, so we write cat here.
++ click_root: For each project using Click, there must be an root command for all subcommands.
+The cat is the root command here.

 + package_path: this path indicates where is the plugin project's folder